 70. “Failure is simply the opportunity to begin again, this time more intelligently.” – Henry Ford

 Without embracing failure in your work and life, you will stay in your comfort zone and never innovate or make a big difference.
 As Ford puts it, failure is not a setback; it's your chance to rethink your approach and try something new again.

 Just be sure to learn from your mistakes.
 Actively reflect on how things didn't come out the way you wanted them to, then adjust your process and do it again.

 Ziglar's quote is a powerful reminder of the importance of goal setting and documenting your processes.
-And the proof is in the numbers – 81% of content marketers say the biggest benefits of using a documented content marketing strategy are the following:
+And the proof is in the numbers – 81 percent of content marketers say the biggest benefits of using a documented content marketing strategy are the following:

-- It aligns the team around a common mission/goals.
+- It aligns the team around a common mission and goals.

 - It makes it easier to determine which types of content need to be created.